 These C. Heterophylla hybrids are open pollinated crosses from our genetically mixed hazelnut orchard.
 Nuts ripen in late August.Suited for climate zones 4a to 8.

 Our parent seed for this strain was grown in Saskatchewan where the less hardy trees of the Manitoba crosses were weeded out.
 The crosses were made by the Director of the Morden Experimental Farm in Manitoba.
 He crossed the prairie adapted native American hazel with breeding selections from the Geneva NY breeding project and distributed the off-spring across the prairies.
 The University of Saskatchewan is continuing with the hazelnut work.
 Blight resistance seems very good.
 Nuts ripen in late August.
 Suited for climate zones 4a-7.

 These are hazel hybrids crossed with European hazels with years of exposure to the Wisconsin & Minnesota climate.
 They are productive trees with moderately thick shells.
 There is wide variation in tree size, nut size and the ease of husking.
 Suited for climate zone 3-8.

-'AndrewTM' is a medium size "Asian/Quebec source" tree growing to about 3-4 m tall and spreading about 3 m (12' tall & 10' wide).
+'Andrew'TM is a medium size "Asian/Quebec source" tree growing to about 3-4 m tall and spreading about 3 m (12' tall & 10' wide).
 It is productive and highly blight resistant.
 It is being tested as a pollinizer variety for later ripening commercial cultivars.
+We have only allele 27 identified in the pair so far.
 The nuts are medium size, round and ripen late August.
 Suited for climate zones 3b-8.